Isaac-1291/requirement-analysis/README.md

 - The app must be **responsive and mobile-friendly**.
 - The system should support **up to 100,000 concurrent users** during peak seasons.

+## Use Case Diagrams

+Use Case Diagrams are visual models that represent the interactions between users (actors) and the system.
+These diagrams help stakeholders and developers understand what the system should do by illustrating system functionality from a user's point of view.

+### Benefits of Use Case Diagrams

+- Help visualize the system’s scope and boundaries
+- Simplify communication between technical and non-technical stakeholders
+- Highlight core system functionality at a glance
+- Serve as a basis for identifying functional requirements

+### Use Case Diagram for Booking Management System

+The diagram below illustrates the primary interactions between actors and the booking system.

+**Actors:**
+- Guest (User)
+- Host
+- Admin

+**Use Cases:**
+- Register / Login
+- Search for Properties
+- Book Property
+- Make Payment
+- Add or Manage Listings
+- Approve Listings
+- Manage Users